-The purpose of our Employee Resource Groups is to foster a diverse, equitable and inclusive environment enabling employees to fully participate in successfully executing our strategy.
-As of December 31, 2021, our employees have led the successful establishment of 7 Employee Resource Groups consisting of over 1,600 members.
-Our Employee Resource Groups have been focused on developing talent, increasing employee engagement and creating awareness.
-We consistently recognize high participation in Employee Resource Group-led events.
+The purpose of our employee resource groups is to foster a diverse, equitable, and inclusive environment enabling employees to bring their best to work as they participate in successfully executing our strategy.
+As of December 31, 2022, our employees have led the successful establishment of seven employee resource groups consisting of approximately 2,000 members from across the globe.
+Our employee resource groups focus on developing talent, increasing employee engagement, and creating awareness through allyship.
+We consistently recognize high participation in employee resource group-led events.